-They’re one of the quickest, easiest, and, compared to open flame, safest ways to cook food.
+They’re one of the quickest, easiest, and (supposedly) safest ways to cook food.

 Or maybe not.

 On the other hand, people say that the claims against microwaves are unfounded.
-They’re just one more example of better living through science that people need to stop handwringing about.
+They’re just one more example of better living through science that people need to stop fretting over.

 So, who’s right?

 Well, despite the constant Internet fearmongering, there’s no evidence that microwaves are dangerous.
-They have been studied repeatedly, and not only are they safe, they may actually be a healthier way to cook some foods.
+They’ve been studied repeatedly, and not only are they safe, they may actually be a healthier way to cook some foods than other methods.

 Let’s get started.

 - Why Do People Think Microwaving Food Is Dangerous?